-Washington High School Class of 2023 requires 23 credits to graduate.
+Washington High School Classes of 2024, 2025, 2026, and 2027 require 23 credits to graduate.
 Students are classified by grade and year of graduation based on their total number of credits.
 Students who fail any core courses are highly encouraged to enroll in Grade/Credit Recovery in order to avoid retention.

-For a student to graduate with his/her class in four years, he/she must have earned the following credits at the end of each school year in order to progress to the next grade level:
+In order for a student to graduate with his/her class in four years, he/she must have earned the following credits at the end of each school year in order to progress to the next grade level:

-9th grade to 10th grade 1 English + 1 Social Studies + 1 Math AND 1 Science + 2 additional credits = 6 Credits Total 10th grade to 11th grade 2 English + 2 Social Studies + 2 Math AND 2 Science +4 additional credits = 12 Credits Total 11th grade to 12th grade 3 English + 3 Social Studies + 3 Math AND 3 Science + 6 additional credits = 18 Credits total GRADUATION = 23 Credits Total
+9th grade to 10th grade

+1 English + 1 Social Studies + 1 Math AND 1 Science + 2 additional credits = 6 Credits Total

+10th grade to 11th grade

+2 English + 2 Social Studies + 2 Math AND 2 Science +4 additional credits = 12 Credits Total additional credits</t

+11th grade to 12th grade

+3 English + 3 Social Studies + 3 Math AND 3 Science + 6 additional credits

-See page 7 for information on Graduation Pathways
+See next page for information on Graduation Pathways